 We’re a small and friendly chorus with ambitions to grow a little bigger.
-Give our PRO Colin a call on 07766 524833 or go to the Contact Us page with any questions you may have.
+If you’re thinking you might like to come along and join us , just give our PRO Colin a call on 07766 524833 or go to the Contact Us page with any questions you may have.
 Hope to see you soon!

-If you want to come and join in the fun, do get in touch or come along to Fladbury, where we rehearse every Wednesday evening at 7.45pm in the village hall.
+If you want to come and join in the fun, do get in touch or come along to St Andrew’s Centre, Pershore , where we rehearse every Wednesday evening at 7.45pm in the village hall.

 BUSKING DAY IN PERSHORE

-and we’re enormously grateful to the eightguys from Great Western Chorus who came up to Pershore on Saturday (April 19th) to sing in Chapman Court as a taster for the workshop and concert.
+We we’re enormously grateful to the eightguys from Great Western Chorus who came up to Pershore on Saturday 19th March to sing in Chapman Court as a taster for the workshop and concert.
 It was really cold weatherwise but they genuinely warmed the hearts of people who stopped to listen.
 Thanks again guys.